stevej/scala-build/README.txt

     pack dependent jars into the final dist jar, to remove dependencies
 - thrift.bin
     location of the "thrift" executable
+- push.build_name
+    add the build name (and git revision) to jars when pushed to the repo
+- no.git
+    don't try to fetch the current git head revision

 Extra ivy thingies